Cgadal/hyperbopy/Readme.md

 - <a id="3">[3]</a> Chertock, A., & Kurganov, A. (2020).
 Central-upwind scheme for a non-hydrostatic Saint-Venant system.
 Hyperbolic Problems: Theory, Numerics, Applications, 10.

+## To-do list

+1. implementing a choice for boundary conditions type per variables

+2. adding a `path_conservative=True/False` option for faster solving easier systems

+3. When 2. is done, adding a new possible source term that does not-depend on derivatives (and thus does not need the path-conservative scheme)

+4. Adding the draining-time technique for wet/dry fronts

+5. Adding the positivity preserving technique (if possible)

 ## Changelog

 - **04/07/02023**: version: 0.1.0